 Webmaster – Judy Galenza

 The CACS has the ultimate goal of providing for-credit curling programs in the Camrose based educational school systems, from Junior High up to and including university education.

 Assuming that this goal meets with success, we hope that this programming can be provided to other schools / school divisions in Northern Alberta to try to get more of our youth involved with the great game of curling and to help utilize curling rinks in Northern Alberta that have the capacity to take on more curling youth based programming.

 The opportunity to participate in the sport of curling as a student started many years ago.
-Pictured to the right is a Camrose High School team from 1938.
+Pictured below is a Camrose High School team from 1938.
 From left to right – standing are Mal Roth and Paddy Francoeur.
 Sitting are Dave Ayre and Rolly Hawkins.
 Mal, Dave and Paddy all went on to be successful life long Camrose residents and businessmen.